ChickenProp/chickenprop.github.com/drafts/improving-goimports.md

 var _ = unused.Item  // TODO: Delete before committing!
 ```

-\- that is, add a line of code to trick the compiler into thinking that you're using the import, even though you're not.
+\- that is, add a line of code to trick the compiler into thinking that you're using the import, even though you're not.[^oneline]

 This does not strike me as a very good substitute.
 With a compiler flag, I could turn it on while debugging and turn it off for production to make sure I had no unused imports.
 I could use a commit hook to keep unused imports out of the repository.
 By tricking the compiler, there's no particularly easy way to do this.
 (I suppose I could put the string "FAKEIMPORT" is a comment on those lines, and grep for that string.
 This is still not a great solution.)